thomasonzhou/minitorch/README.md

-# About
+# PyTorch from Numpy and Numba

-This is an reimplementation of the PyTorch API.
+This is an reimplementation of a subset of the torch API.
 It supports the following:

-- [x] Autodifferentiation / Backpropagation
+- [x] autodifferentiation / backpropagation
-- [x] Tensors, Views, Strides
+- [x] tensors, views, broadcasting
 - [x] GPU / CUDA programming in Numba
-  - [x] Map / Zip / Reduce
+  - [x] map / zip / reduce
-  - [x] Batched matrix multiplication
+  - [x] batched matrix multiplication
 - [x] 1D / 2D Convolution and Pooling
+- [x] activation functions
+  - [x] ReLU / GeLU / softmax / tanh
+- [x] optimizers
+  - [x] stochastic gradient descent

-# Getting started
+# Getting Started

 To install dependencies, create a virtual environment and install the required packages:
 ```python